 Gerardo, Belinda, Manuel, and all the other inspiring men and women I met in Honduras, are bridging borders through their actions.
 Please join them by supporting CJI’s 2018 Giving Tuesday campaign, Bridging Borders.

 This article first appeared on the igNation website on 31 October 2018.
+It was the first in a series of five articles written for CJI’s Bridging Borders campaign.
 Jenny Cafiso is director of Canadian Jesuits International.